Amirabbasjadidi/Audio2Voice-Bot/README.md

 If you encounter any bugs in the bot and can fix them yourself, feel free to send a pull request.
 Otherwise, please report the issue through one of the contact methods on my [website](https://amirabbasjadidi.ir/).

-## Stay Updated

-To follow the latest updates and news about this project, join my Telegram channel: [@amirabbas_jadidi](https://t.me/amirabbas_jadidi).

 ## License